onap/doc/docs/guides/onap-user/design/index.rst

 **VNF LifeCycle Command templating**
-    APPC Controller Design Tool (CDT) is used for self-service onboarding of VNF’s.
+    APPC Controller Design Tool (CDT) is used for self-service onboarding of VNFs.
 VNF owners can create templates and other artifacts for APPC Configure command (used to apply a post-instantiation configuration) as well as other life cycle commands.